yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 |DP                      |886                                    |
 |DPR                     |107,773,6,0                            |

-GT = Genotype information, which cannot be used with virus populations!
+GT = Genotype information, which cannot be used with virus isolates!
 PL = Phred-scaled genotype likelihood (also not useable for us, because we do not have a diploid organism!)

 DPR can be broken down even further, since the individual values, which are separated by commas this time, can be assigned to the reference or the alternative nucleotides.
-In a virus population, four nucleotides (A, T, G and C) can theoretically occur at each position.
+In a virus isolate, four nucleotides (A, T, G and C) can theoretically occur at each position.
 One nucleotide defines the reference, leaving three alternatives: first (`ALT1`), second (`ALT2`) and third (`ALT3`) alternative.